 The Scarborough-Trigg Heritage Trail actually includes three loops that are among the best walks in Perth.
-They offer beach access as well as a unique opportunity to talk a walk through the Australian bush of the Trigg Bushland Reserve.
+They offer beach access and a unique opportunity to take a walk through the Australian bush of the Trigg Bushland Reserve.

-Each of these bushwalks in Perth are quite different, so choose the one you’re most interested in and enjoy!
+Each of these bush walks in Perth is quite different, so choose the one you’re most interested in and enjoy!
 Here are your choices:

 - The 1.2km Scarborough Coastal Loop, which will take you through the beachfront and is an easy, relaxing hike.